New World preview: great combat marks a hot prospect for the future

 As we finished up, the game’s first town sprawled out in front of me, promising a variety of systems, and offering hints of what might come next: I unlocked the open-world PVP, got the true millennial experience of someone telling me I could buy a house one day if I saved up a whole bunch of money, and even got to do a little bit of crafting, letting me replace my Warhammer with a greatsword.
 A great greatsword.

 But not the greatest greatsword.
-The intuitive crafting system seems to promise that I could make even better items and armour later on by picking up items from fallen enemies, crafting my own magic weapons – however I’d be able to customise exactly – how – they were magic, sometime that is both exciting and dangerous to the perfectionist in me.
+The intuitive crafting system seems to promise that I could make even better items and armour later on by picking up crafting reagants from fallen enemies, before making my own magic weapons.
+Then I’d be able to customise exactly – how – they were magic, something that is both exciting and dangerous to the perfectionist in me.

 Generally, I think New World is going to be excited to a certain type of player, and I’m excited to spend some time with it.
 I haven’t seen anything of the game’s dungeons, or the promised end of game content that Amazon thinks is going to keep players on the hook.
 I won’t mention them here because I only got a very early look at the game.